 Have you tried her DVDs before?
 If so, what did you think?
 If you haven’t, do you think this is a workout you’d enjoy?
 I personally would love to give it a try, but as far as fitness goes, I’ll happily try anything 🙂

 Edited to say: I loved reading your discussion in the comments below.
-If you’d like to hear my two cents about the whole thing, please check out *this post* for my response 🙂
+I added my two cents about the Tracy Anderson Method here. 🙂